justindthomas/blog/articles/20160406-adventures-in-haskell.md

          & hcCompiledSplices .~ splices
 ~~~~

-## Moar Learning
+## More Learning

 There's much more for me to learn - I haven't even begun to really understand what monads are all about.
-I'll probably post haskelly stuff here occasionally and may toss un/loosely-related things up here as well (music, security opinions, etc.)
+I'll probably post haskell-y stuff here occasionally and may toss un/loosely-related things up here as well (music, security opinions, etc.)

--Justin